USA Online Casinos

 What Statutes Govern the Gambling Industry in the US?

-The legal landscape in the US is complex enough to make one’s head spin.
-This is largely due to the fact gambling is regulated on a state level.
-Some states like Delaware, New Jersey, and Pennsylvania have already passed laws to legalize this form of online entertainment.
+The legal landscape in the United States is complex enough to make one’s head spin.
+This is largely because gambling is regulated at the state level.
+Some states, such as Delaware, New Jersey, and Pennsylvania, have already passed laws legalizing this form of online entertainment.

-Others are either currently moving forward with the introduction of such legislations or have no intention whatsoever of legalizing online gambling.
-The bottom line is online gambling may be prohibited in the state you are based in and well-regulated in the neighboring state.
-Gambling, in general, is subject to the following federal statutes:
+Other states are either in the process of introducing similar legislation or have no intention of legalizing online gambling.
+The bottom line is that online gambling may be prohibited in your state yet well regulated in a neighboring one.
+In general, gambling is subject to the following federal statutes:

 The Federal Wire Act